For decades, the Silicon Valley model has progressively transformed the way innovation and entrepreneurship is viewed globally.

 The core drive and motivation for setting up the hub was to help produce more entrepreneurs (regardless of their academic level) from within the institution rather than just having a certificate upon graduation and contributing in part to unemployment in the country.

-As of this publication, there are more tech hubs in the Northern region of Nigeria than all the Southern regions combined.
+As of this publication, there are more tech hubs in the Northern region of Nigeria than the Southern and eastern regions could muster.
 That says a lot about the Northern Nigeria’s coming of age, in terms of embracing technology.